gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

 - When retrieving `EclipseProject`:
     - a single ProjectConnection is used.
     - a single project returns a single `EclipseProject`
-    - a multi-project build returns a `EclipseProject` for each project in a flatten set (does not rely on hierarchy)
+    - a multi-project build returns a `EclipseProject` for each Gradle project in a Set
 - Changing the participants Gradle distribution is reflected in the `ProjectConnection`
 - Participant project directory is used as the project directory for the `ProjectConnection`
+- Participant gradleUserHome is used as the gradle user home for the `ProjectConnection`
+- Fail if participant is not a Gradle build (what does this look like for existing integration tests?)
+- Cross-version tests:
     - Fail if participants are <Gradle 1.0
+    - Test retrieving `EclipseProject` from all supported Gradle versions
+- After making a successful model request, on a subsequent model request:
+    - Changing the set of sub-projects changes the number of `EclipseProject`s that are returned
+    - Removing the project directory is causes a failure
+    - Changing a single build into a multi-project build changes the number of `EclipseProject`s that are returned

 ### Documentation